CSU-ITCapstone/Group-1/README.md

 Then install pyMongo by:
 pip install flask_pymongo

-THe program should be running without errors
+The program should be running without errors